Carter Caves State Park, Kentucky

 Map Link To Carter Caves State Resort Park

-View The Photos From Past Learn & Do Trail Maintenance Events
+View The Photos From Last Years Learn & Do Trail Maintenance Events

 Thursday: Arrive at the park late afternoon.
 Set up your campsite.
 At 7:00 pm we'll meet for orientation, introductions, safety talk and instruction on the basics of trail maintenance.
 Afterward we'll get underground for a short commercial cave tour.